After years of low interest rates, savers are finally being offered better returns on cash savings accounts.

-Interest: Variable 3.50 per cent/gross/AER* for 24 months (after you will automatically be switched to a lower-paying instant access account so it’s worth reconsidering at that point)
+Interest: Variable five per cent/gross/AER* for 24 months (after you will automatically be switched to a lower-paying instant access account so it’s worth reconsidering at that point)

-Key terms: Increase your balance by at least £25 (but by no more than £50) in each of the 6 months leading up to a prize draw to be in with a chance of winning £250.
+Key terms: Increase your balance by at least £25 (but by no more than £50) in each of the six months leading up to a prize draw to be in with a chance of winning £250.
 Making withdrawals may affect your entry into the prize draw.
-Only for Nationwide current account holders (Nationwide is currently offering £200 to switch).
+Only for Nationwide current account holders.

 Why is it ethical?
 As a building society, Nationwide must hold at least 75 per cent of its assets in residential property, making it far less likely than its big bank competitors to be lending to unsustainable firms.
 Its profits are also invested back into the business for the benefit of borrowers and savers (it’s “members”) rather than shareholders.

 Account: Easy Access Saver